datevid/datevid/README.md

   ## About Me 🧒

 * ⚡ My name is David León V., I am working as Web Development Associate at Ministerio Público Fiscalía de la Nacion - Perú.
+* ⚡ You can contact me at Linkedin or Twitter
+* ⚡ Currently I’m a full stack developer using Java and Spring Framework
 * ⚡ I build thing with Python, Java, and PHP
-* ⚡ Currently I’m a full stack developer using Java and Spring Framework
 * ⚡ I love bicycle, running, traveling, and the mountains.